-In addition, ITDR activities provide valuable insights that can be used to continuously improve IAM and PAM policies, keeping them in step with the evolving identity threat landscape.
+In addition, solutions that detect identity-based attacks in applications and cloud services provide valuable insights that can be used to continuously improve IAM and PAM policies, keeping them in step with the evolving identity threat landscape.

-Start your ITDR Journey with Reveal Security
+Start your Journey with Reveal Security

-Reveal Security is an identity threat detection company that baselines the normal user and identity journeys for your SaaS, custom applications, and cloud services and detects anomalies that indicate abuse of a trusted identity.
-The Reveal Security ITDR Platform uses patented Identity Journey Analytics[TM] - rather than manually created rules - to detect abnormal behaviors and application usage.
-This catches threats that traditional monitoring approaches miss, minimizes false positives, and enables fast response when your critical business applications are abused or misused.
+Reveal Security is a threat detection company that focuses on accurate detection of insider threats and identity-based attacks in applications and cloud services.
+The Reveal Security platform is based on patented Identity Journey Analytics[TM] technology, that uses unsupervised machine learning to learn the typical behaviors of human and machine identities in and across applications and cloud services and detects anomalies that are highly correlated to malicious activities.
+Unlike rules - based detection solutions, Reveal Security's approach detects unknown or novel threats that traditional monitoring approaches miss, minimizes false positives, and enables fast response when your critical business applications and cloud services are abused or misused.